-The Extended Day Program (EDP) is an after-school enrichment program for SFX students currently enrolled in PS3 through 8th grade.
-The afternoon program provides adult supervision, homework assistance, outdoor play, board games, organized activities, free play, and a light snack daily.
+The Extended Day Program (EDP) is available for SFXCS students in kindergarten through 8th grade.
+The afternoon program provides homework assistance, outdoor play, and a light snack.
 No transportation is provided, and the program does not take field trips.
 The program is in full compliance with all local, state, and diocesan policies and regulations.